axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

  <p>Belonging is a friend of Meaning and Fiat.</p>
  <p>Belonging is defintely an extrovert.
 It enjoys others, even when they disagree because it learns a lot from disagreements.</p>
  <p class="_illustration">
-  Similar impish character very happy interacting with others.
+  Impish character, very happy interacting with others.
  </p>
  <p>He listens well, like all the Itsums. &ldquo;<em>It was long time ago</em>,&rdquo; said Belonging, &ldquo;<em>I met Meaning first and Fiat later</em>.&rdquo;</p>
            <p class="_illustration">Show Meaning and Belonging holding hands while Fiat is not.
 In fact, he is a bit separated from them.</p>